Summary

 10 total

-The brand emphasizes creating timeless, well-made garments designed for longevity, which supports product longevity.
-However, there is no mention of initiatives related to product take-back programs, recycling, or other circular economy practices.
-The focus on durable design is positive, but the lack of comprehensive circularity initiatives limits the score.
+The brand emphasizes creating timeless, well-made garments designed for longevity, which supports product circularity.
+However, there is no mention of take-back programs, recycling initiatives, or other circular economy practices, suggesting potential areas for development.

-The brand uses pure silk trims in some of their products, which involves the use of animal-derived materials.
-There is no information provided about the sourcing of this silk or whether it adheres to specific animal welfare standards.
-The absence of explicit cruelty-free certifications or policies results in a moderate score for this category.
+The brand uses pure silk in some products, which involves the use of animal-derived materials.
+There is no information provided about the sourcing of this silk or adherence to animal welfare standards, indicating a need for more transparency in this area.